MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.storage/README.md

 2. On Android, this method will always return "in use" for any removable storage - it is not currently supported to eject/unmount an SD card programmatically.

+3. On Android, these events will start the app, even if it is not already running.

-2. As above, no iOS devices support removable storage.
+4. As above, no iOS devices support removable storage.
 Thus, these events are implemented as a no-op (listeners can be attached, but will never be fired).

 ## Reference